 Western luxury brands work hand in hand with WeChat to innovate together

 In this way, customers can access their offers directly via the WeChat platform, without having to change browsers or download another application.
 A host of other possibilities are opening up for Western brands: the opportunity to develop loyalty cards, organize live streamingcollaborate with influencers, known as KOLs (Key Opinion Leaders) in China.
-WeChat also enables brands to collect information data to improve their customer relations strategy.
+WeChat also enables brands to collect data that can be used to improve their customer relations strategy.

 China and its many opportunities have nothing left to prove.
 Unsurprisingly, the growth of the Chinese luxury market is not about to stop: by 2025, 74% of the luxury market's growth will be driven by the Chinese population, 50% of which will be made at home, not abroad6.
 This represents a major challenge for Western brands, who will have to adapt to the standards of the Chinese market.